 Servers could be the most important component for your operations if you are handling multiple network connections in your business.
-Their maintenance is also as much important concern to keep its functioning continuing.
-For this purpose, there are two kinds of processors or software that can be used for remote server management.
+Their maintenance is also as much important concern to keep their functioning continuing.
+For this purpose, two kinds of processors or software can be use for remote server management.
 They are iLO and IKVM.

-• iLO is a processor developed by HP technologies that are embedded on HP ProLiant and Blade servers that assists the HP servers in carrying out controlling and monitoring process from a remote location.
+• iLO is a processor developed by HP technologies that are embedded on HP ProLiant and Blade servers that assists the HP servers in carry out controlling and monitoring processes from a remote location.

 • When it comes to IKVM, it is a software developed by Java for mono and Microsoft.
 NET.
 IKVM is basically famous for its free service i.e. free software provided along with the server which is distributed under a liberalized free software license.

 • It includes Java virtual machines and a tool that translates Java bytecode to .NET IL.
 IKVM is certainly a Java framework enabled software that lets the bytecode gets converted to fly to CIL and executed.
 It comprises an operating system of cross-platform requiring a zLib license to perform.

 Coming across both server management processors, we could conclude that both are capable of performing the same server management functionalities.
 Though iLO can be enabled only on HP servers and comprises extra costs for its usage.

 Whereas IKVM can be used on any device using Microsoft or mono as it is develop by Java.
 The most important distinction between IKVM and iLO server is the cost as IKVM does not incur or ask for any extra cost for its usage.

 Q1.
 What is the iLO port for HP?